sphinx-doc/sphinx/Doc-26/library/difflib.rst

 .. class:: Differ

-   This is a class for comparing sequences of lines of text, and producing human- readable differences or deltas.
+   This is a class for comparing sequences of lines of text, and producing human-readable differences or deltas.
 Differ uses :class:`SequenceMatcher` both to compare sequences of lines, and to compare sequences of characters within similar (near-matching) lines.

    Each line of a :class:`Differ` delta begins with a two-letter code: